 These are the settings used to test the SoundPeats TrueFree 2.
 Our results are only valid in this configuration.

 These in-ears have sub-par noise isolation performance.
 They do an awful job of filtering out background noise in the bass range, such as the rumble of bus or plane engines.
 Thankfully, they block out a decent amount of mid-range ambient noise, like the chatter of people nearby, and are quite effective when it comes to dealing with high-pitched background noise, so you shouldn't hear the hum of a nearby AC unit.
+If you want budget-level in-ears with better noise isolation, check out the Skullcandy Spoke True Wireless.

 The SoundPeats TrueFree 2 have outstanding audio leakage performance.
 Leaking audio falls beneath the noise floor of an average office, so you should be able to listen to your music at high volumes without having to worry about disrupting people nearby.